Natural Cure for Headaches

 Natural and Home Remedies

 Relying on over the counter drugs may be helpful but they can only relieve symptoms but not totally heal the underlying cause.
-Here we have a list of natural and home remedies which you will find useful in treating headaches.
+Here we have a list of natural and home remedies which you will find useful in treating headaches and migraines.

 - The effects of evening Primrose oil is very similar to Omega Fatty Acids and Omega 3 in fish oil which is a natural pain killer and helpful in relieving menstrual headaches.